sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/debugging.md

 For quick debugging, you can use `console.log` (or [other `console` methods](https://developer.mozilla.org/en-US/docs/Web/API/console)).
 Sourcegraph extensions just consist of JavaScript code running in your browser in a Web Worker, so all of your favorite JavaScript debugging tricks work.

-However, if you are using the Sourcegraph on a code host (e.g. GitHub), then the extension actually runs as a background script so, to view your `console.log` statements, you will need to go to the background page in chrome://extensions.
+If debugging on a code host e.g. GitHub, the extension runs as a background script.
+To view your `console.log` statements, go to the background page in chrome://extensions.
 If you are unable to see a "Background page" link under the Sourcegraph extension then you need to enable Developer mode.

 ## Use the JavaScript debugger